-a.
-For students taking high school courses, forgiveness for required courses shall be limited to replacing a grade of D, F, or I with a grade of C or higher, earned subsequently in the same or comparable course.
+a) For students entering the ninth grade in 2000-2001 and each year thereafter, forgiveness for required courses shall be limited to replacing a grade of D, F, or I with a grade of C or higher, earned subsequently in the same or comparable course.
 Forgiveness for elective courses shall be limited to replacing a grade of D, F, or I with a grade of C or higher earned subsequently by retaking the same or comparable course or different course.
 (F.S.
-1003.43) The student's record, however, will show all courses taken
+1003.43) The student's record, however, will show all courses taken.